heap-data-structure/fibonacci-heap/doc/manual/theory.md

 Fortunately, as already noted, we can amortize this cost because each cut ancestors can be unmarked.
 Hence the number of marked nodes drops proportionally to the number of cut nodes.
-The exact computation gives, for `c` cut nodes, a real cost of `O(c)`, a change of potential of `2-c`, and an amortized cost of `O(1)`.
+The exact computation gives, for `c` cut nodes, a actual cost of `O(c)`, a change of potential of `2-c`, and an amortized cost of `O(1)`.

 ### DELETE-MIN

-Minimum node is a root node.
+The minimum node is a root node.
 We can add all children of the deleted node as root nodes.
 This increases the number of root nodes by the degree of the deleted node.
 Since the degree of a node is at most `D(H)`, the number of root nodes increases by at most `D(H)`.